Grooming a double coated dog, like a Great Pyrenees, can be quite the task. But, fear not! It’s not as difficult as it

-I like to use the comb to work through the fur on the backs of their legs.
+I like to use the Andis Pet Steel Comb to work through the fur on the backs of their legs.
 This that can get matted easily if not worked the entire way through—and frequently.
-I also use the comb over the body to get out any fur that my grooming rake missed.
+I also use the comb over the body to get out any loose fur that my grooming rake missed.

 Once The Stuff has had a little time to sit, I go in with this de-matting comb.
 I have never had to cut out a mat since using these two products.
-The two break the mat down so it can easily be brushed out.
-Easy peasy–you can thank me later 😉
+They easily break the mat down so it can be brushed out.

 I like to use a pin brush around the face since the fur is thinner there, but I also use it to create a nice finish.
 I’ll first use the pin brush side to glide through any tangles I may have missed.
 Then I use the bristle side to make them look sleek and shiny.

-I will do a future post on how to properly cut nails.
-I like to use clippers with a safety guard on the back, so I don’t slip or cut too far, or a dremel.
-(Always keep styptic powder on hand in case you accidentally nick the quick.)
+I like to use clippers with a safety guard on the back, so I don’t slip or cut too far (always keep styptic powder on hand in case you accidentally nick the quick).
+A dremel is also a great option, but it’s important to desensitize your dog to it, if he’s used to clippers.

-Oh, I forgot to mention… there will be a tad bit of clean up…
+And with any grooming session, there will be a bit of clean up!